mkreitze/libFBCAGen/README.md

 numOfStates=2 # (n)
 scoreMatrix = [1,2,3,4] # (S)
 ```
 It should be noted that the 'connectivity' described by F is too arbtirary to generate efficent code for.
-To get around this, F is considered by default to be a torus of 100 cells in width and 100 cells in length with each cell connected to its first degree Von Neumann neighbour.
-Note: the neighbourhood of a cell is represented by a list of tuples.
-For example: [(-1,0) , (1,0) , (0,-1) , (0,1)] is a neighbourhood that represents the above, below, left and right cells of a given cell (called the von Neumann neighbourhood of a cell).
+To get around this a user can specify the neighbourhood via a list of tuples.
+Each tuple is the (x,y) offest from the current cell.
+For example (0,-1) is one below.
+The neighbourhood is defaulted to its von Neumann neighbourhood: [(-1,0) , (1,0) , (0,-1) , (0,1)] (the cells one above, below, left and right of a cell).

-Additionally, L_0 has not been defined yet as we need to define the data structures for cells and FBCA as well as a generating function.
+One might notice L_0 this is due to a lack of data structures and a 'random' generating function.

 # FBCA representation  (FBCAConsts.py)

-As mentioned earlier, FBCA have five defining features.
-While these five defining features are required to specify a FBCA, it is also useful to know what the FBCA ends up as.
-This is represented by its L_g (more commonly known as its final image or _resulting level-map_).
-These levelmaps are usually classified into different 'behaviours' leading to a quantity known as behaviourNum to record which behaviour a level-map is similar to.
-This leads to the following data structure being used to define a FBCA.
+All five previously mentioend paramters are defined as well as L_g.
+L_g represents what the FBCA looks like after all of its updates are completed.
+When first initalized L_g (more commonly known as its final image or _resulting level-map_) is L_0.
+Behavhiour number is used for analysis of FBCAs which is done by this library [libGenAna](https://github.com/mkreitze/libFBCAAna).
+Thus FBCAs have hte following data structure.

 ```python
 # FBCA data structure #